thelia/thelia.github.io/en/documentation/features/import_export/export.md

 Thelia export categories ids are:

-- thelia.export.customer : Exports conserning Customers
+- thelia.export.customer : Exports concerning Customers
-- thelia.export.products : Exports conserning Products
+- thelia.export.products : Exports concerning Products
-- thelia.export.content : Exports conserning Contents
+- thelia.export.content : Exports concerning Contents
-- thelia.export.orders : Exports conserning Orders
+- thelia.export.orders : Exports concerning Orders
 - thelia.export.modules : Module related exports

 If you want to create a new category, you have to put in your ```Config/config.xml```: